-If we focus on a sufficiently low-temperature regime of the canted phase, our microscopic theory can predict a new property of the SSE spin current.
-Figure~\ref{FIG:FieldDepSpinCurrent-Low} shows the field dependence of Eqs.~(\ref{SSE-TunnelingSpinCurrent-NeelPhase}) and (\ref{SSE-TunnelingSpinCurrent-CantedPhase}) at low temperatures $k_{\textrm{B}}T< J$.
-Even in this low-temperature regime, some properties of the spin current still survive: A sign reversal at the spin-flop transition occurs, and the spin current takes a negative (positive) value in the N\'eel (canted) phase.
-However, from Fig.~\ref{FIG:FieldDepSpinCurrent-Low}, one sees that the spin current in the canted phase changes in a non-monotonic way with respect to the magnetic field.
+If we focus on a sufficiently low-temperature regime for the canted phase, our microscopic theory can predict a new property of the SSE spin current.
+Figure~\ref{FIG:FieldDepSpinCurrent-Low} shows the field dependences of Eqs.~(\ref{SSE-TunnelingSpinCurrent-NeelPhase}) and (\ref{SSE-TunnelingSpinCurrent-CantedPhase}) at low temperature $k_{\textrm{B}}T< J$.
+Even in this low-temperature regime, some properties of the spin current still survive: The sign reversal at the spin-flop transition occurs, and the spin current takes a negative (positive) value in the N\'eel (canted) phase.
+However, from Fig.~\ref{FIG:FieldDepSpinCurrent-Low}, one sees that the spin current in the canted phase changes non-monotonically with respect to the magnetic field.
 This behavior can be understood as follows.
-At low temperatures, the magnon density is low and it means a small amount of the spin-current carrier.
-As a result, the static part $\bar{\langle I_{\textrm{S}}\rangle}_{1}$ of the tunneling spin current [Eq.~(\ref{StaticPart_CantSSE})] is generally dominant over dynamical one $\bar{\langle I_{\textrm{S}}\rangle}_{2}$ [Eq.~(\ref{DynamicalPart_CantSSE})] in the sufficiently low-temperature region.
-Since the canted angle $\theta$ is the monotonically decreasing function of the magnetic field $B$ [see Fig.~\ref{FIG:AntiferromagneticPhase} (b)], the static part decreases with the increase of the field.
-When the field $B$ becomes close to the saturation value $B_{\textrm{c}}$, the static part $\bar{\langle I_{\textrm{S}}\rangle}_{1}$ approaches to zero and hence the dynamical part $\bar{\langle I_{\textrm{S}}\rangle}_{2}$ is again dominant.
-Therefore, we can observe the non-monotonic field dependence of the spin current as shown in Fig.~\ref{FIG:FieldDepSpinCurrent-Low}.
+At low temperature, the magnon density is low and it means a small amount of spin-current carriers.
+As a result, the static part $\bar{\langle I_{\textrm{S}}\rangle}_{1}$ of the tunneling spin current [Eq.~(\ref{StaticPart_CantSSE})] is generally dominant over the dynamical part $\bar{\langle I_{\textrm{S}}\rangle}_{2}$ [Eq.~(\ref{DynamicalPart_CantSSE})] in the sufficiently low-temperature region.
+Since the canted angle $\theta$ is a monotonically decreasing function of the magnetic field $B$ [see Fig.~\ref{FIG:AntiferromagneticPhase}(b)], the static part decreases as the field increases.
+When the field $B$ becomes close to the saturation value $B_{\textrm{c}}$, the static part $\bar{\langle I_{\textrm{S}}\rangle}_{1}$ approaches zero, and hence the dynamical part $\bar{\langle I_{\textrm{S}}\rangle}_{2}$ is again dominant.
+Therefore, we can observe the non-monotonic field dependence of the spin current, as shown in Fig.~\ref{FIG:FieldDepSpinCurrent-Low}.

 The non-monotonic behavior of the spin current has never been observed experimentally.
-Our theory indicates that such a behavior can be observed in the canted phase of antiferromagnets if temperature is set to be sufficiently low.
+Our theory predicts that such behavior can be observed in the canted phase of antiferromagnets if the temperature is set sufficiently low.